This privacy policy sets out how we look after people’s personal information. It was last updated on 01/12/2024.

 Like most websites, this site uses Google Analytics (GA) to track user interaction.
 We use this data to determine the number of people using our site, to better understand how they find and use our web pages and to see their journey through the website.

 Although GA records data such as your geographical location, device, internet browser and operating system, none of this information personally identifies you to us.
 We send a partial record of your IP address to GA with the last few characters or “octet” removed, this reduces the ability for anyone to use this to identify an individual.
+GA makes use of cookies, details of which can be found on Google’s developer guides.

 Disabling cookies on your internet browser will stop GA from tracking any part of your visit to pages within this website.